awsdocs/amazon-chime-user-guide/doc_source/remote-control.md

 **To use request desktop control**

-1. The other user shares his or her entire desktop \(not just a window\)\.
+1. The other user shares their entire desktop instead of only a window\.

 1. Choose **Call**, **Request Shared Control**\.

-1. The other users chooses **Allow** to allow shared control\.
+1. The other users choose **Allow** to allow shared control\.
 The gold band around the desktop turns red, and cursors of both users are labeled\.

-1. To end the shared session, either the viewer or the sharer chooses **End** \.
+1. To end the shared session, either the viewer or the sharer chooses **End**\.

+**Note**
+Request desktop control is not available for the Amazon Chime web app\.